 Follows standard procedures and techniques to complete content work.

 Collaborates with other team leads to develop project plans that ensure work is consistent with the mission and goals of IFF, and meets client deliverables as projected.

 Exhibits extensive knowledge of relevant technologies and the principles and theories of adult learning.

-Responsible for ongoing research and review of data to remain current on strategies and trends in learning technology.
+Provides ongoing research and review of data to remain current on strategies and trends in learning technology.

 Minimum Education and Experience: